Drooping or sagging upper arms are commonly seen in the following conditions:

-Communication is vital in order to achieve the patient’s goals.
-During the initial consultation, patients will have the opportunity to discuss their goals and desirable results with the plastic surgeon.
+Communication is vital to achieving the patient’s goals.
+During the initial consultation, patients will have the opportunity to discuss their goals and desired results with the plastic surgeon.
 The plastic surgeon will work closely with the patients to reach an agreement about the expectations from the surgical procedures involved and their long term benefits.
-Every patient is different, therefore a specific treatment regimen is planned to suit an individual’s need.
+Every patient is different.
+Therefore a specific treatment regimen is planned to suits an individual’s need.
 The preoperative evaluation for arm lift includes:

 - Discussion about patients’ expectations and desired outcome